richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## Provider block

-This block allows you to configure a provider such as:
+This block allows you to change the default behaviour of a provider such as:
 - Add features e.g. set service principal to use a key vault.
 - Set default behaviour of when you delete a VM so that you do not delete the OS disk.
 - You may wish to create multiple provider feature blocks so that you have different defaults per azure region e.g. do not delete OS disk with VMs for a region.